 How do you make a living from a literary magazine?
 The answer is you don’t.
 “It took a few years,” says O’Connor.
 “And then we started to set up various prizes, which are revenue streams.
 They help to support the magazine as the subscriptions build up.”
 There are five competitions, covering short stories, visual art and poetry, but the most important is the Ballymaloe poetry prize.
 The winner gets €10,000, making it the world’s most valuable award for a single poem.
 Darina Allen’s cookery school is the sponsor, and a few thousand people enter at €12 a go.
 The competition is judged by an established poet, and three runners-up get €1,000 each.

 “The magazine endorsed the other projects,” explains Govan.
 “It gave us credibility.
 We were always attempting to run it as a business.
 So we thought we could be selling mobile phones or double glazing; unfortunately we’re not, but we had to utilise the same principles.”

 The business is small so there is room to try out ideas.
 The couple have an art studio in Cavan town and Govan runs classes on Tuesday evenings.
 There is also The Caterpillar, a literary magazine for children, and a few years ago Govan started a theatre company that travelled around Ireland in an old Royal Mail van, performing at GAA clubs.
+This was a great way of keeping costs down, as the cost of petrol and insurance (thanks to cheap van insurance for over 25 year olds) was much lower than renting a theatre space.
 The van is outside the couple’s house.
-One unsuccessful production sent the theatre company — and almost The Moth — under, however.
+One unsuccessful production sent the theatre company – and almost The Moth – under, however.